jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

         clear bgp link-state link-state * soft
         ```

-        On the Kafka console we expect to see 14 json objects representing BMP messages coming from our 2 route reflectors and describing our 7 different ISIS nodes.
-Example message:
+        On the Kafka console we expect to see 14 json objects representing BMP messages when we perform a soft reset of the BGP session in **xrd01**.
+This will cause router **xrd01** to repopulate it's ISIS node data which is then mirrored to the BGP route reflectors.
+Below is one of the records received through BMP by Jalapeno and sent through the Kafka bus for **xrd01** own ISIS link state node record.

         ```json
         {